We’re women-owned, science-led, and mother-centered.

 Holland is our local girl, having studied biomaterials and regenerative medicine technology at NC State University in the Joint Department of Biomedical Engineering with UNC Chapel Hill.
 As our bioreactor-extraordinaire, she keeps our cells feeling safe and warm.
 Holland is excited to work on a technology that can help so many families equitably and reduce our carbon footprint.
 And if anything gets in her way, she has a black belt in Tae Kwon Do—watch out!

-community engagement associate
+communications and engagement associate

 Charlotte studied international political economy and global development, with an emphasis in global health, at University of Puget Sound.
 She advocated for family planning in her senior thesis and is thrilled to continue advocating for the wellbeing of mamas and babies through engaging with the infant feeding community.
 Charlotte is handling all things outreach, from market research, to social media, to public relations.
 Charlotte learned about women’s health by growing up with an OB/GYN mom.
 She is proud to follow in her mama's

 foot steps, addressing women's health from another angle than catching babies.